srajma/xatra/GUI_README.md

   - [x] Flags (already exist, but allow adding any attribute, not just label, note and GADM code)
   - [x] Rivers
     - [x] Needs to allow overpass() rivers as well---let the user choose overpass or natural earth, and enter the ID.
 Also it should not say "NE ID / Name", only ID works (for now at least).
 You can use naturalearth("1159122643") (Ganga) as a sample example.
-    - [ ] Do not prefill the ID with the text "Ganga".
+    - [ ] Do not prefill the ID with the text "Ganges".
 Instead prefill with "1159122643" for Naturalearth and "1159233" for Overpass.
   - [x] Admin
   - [x] AdminRivers
   - [x] Path, Point, Text.